KING’S LYNN DOCKS BRANCH

 The old crossing cottage from the abandonded railway at Loke road in North Lynn.

-I would like to express my gratitude to Paul Miller and Wikimedia for providing us with a glimpse of the pedestrian crossing between Loke Road in King's Lynn and Austin Fields, captured during the time when the railway was still in place
+I would like to express my gratitude to Paul Miller and Wikimedia for providing us with a glimpse of the first pedestrian crossing between Loke Road in King's Lynn and Austin Fields, captured when the railway was still in place

 Attribution: Paul Miller-Wikimedia Commons